 One advantage email marketing has over social media is that an email is more likely to be seen than a social media post.
 This is because the delivery of a social media post is totally out of a marketer’s hands and may not be delivered to anyone in their target audience.
 However, a good marketer consistently achieves an email delivery rate of 95% or higher.

 Ideally, email marketing should go hand-in-hand with organic and PPC marketing campaigns, such as social media and search campaigns.
-And with today’s automated marketing platforms, email marketing campaigns and social media paid campaigns can be harmoniously managed with ease.
+And with today’s automated marketing platforms, email marketing campaigns and social media paid campaigns can be easily managed.

 Advantages of Email Marketing

 Two significant advantages of email marketing are price and ease.
 Based on 2018 data, email marketing is ranked as the most effective marketing channel.
-In fact, email does better than social media, SEO, and affiliate marketing.
+Email does better than social media, SEO, and affiliate marketing.

 With all the hype over new channels, why does a decades-old technology rank as one of the most effective marketing strategies?
 Simple.
 People use email more than other platforms.